Marcos-Fernando/AnnoTEP/README.md

 mgescan --help
 ```
 ### Configuring environment variables:
+MGEscan will use version hmmer 3.2, so we need to configure the development environment again.

-**Step 1.** Have vim installed on your machine, in the terminal type:
+**Step 1.** In the terminal type:
 ```sh
 vim ~/.bashrc
 ```

-A window with instructions will open, drag to the last line of the document and press the letter ``i`` to activate edit mode and type the PATH command:
+A window with instructions will open, so add the following commands:
 ```sh
 export PATH="$HOME/miniconda3/envs/AnnoSINE/bin:$PATH";
 export PATH="$HOME/miniconda3/envs/EDTA/bin:$PATH";